Pre-K Printable Fun

 Picture

-Read this book aloud or listen to it on youtube.
+Read this book aloud or watch it on youtube.

 Discuss: